weifanjiang/Nullness_Lite/README.md

 ./gradlew NullnessLiteOptTest
 ```

-## Compile and Run Nullness Checker with the Nullness_Lite option enabled
+## How to use the Nullness_Lite?
+Please follow the instructions in section "Build from Source Code" to download the Checker Framework first.

-Follow the [instructions](https://checkerframework.org/manual/#running) in chapter 2.2 in Checker Framework manual.
+To compile the Nullness Checker, please follow the instructions in chapter 2.2 in Checker Framework [manual](https://checkerframework.org/manual/#running).

 Users run Nullness_Lite by passing an extra argument when running Nullness Checker from the command line:
 ```